 5 Best Scala Programming Books for Learning Functional Programming

-Scala comes in where Java fails.
+Scala comes in where languages like Java fails.
 Scala offers a clean syntax, first-class functions, pattern matching, built-in data structures, an effective inheritance, and a built-in REPL (read-evaluate-print-loop).
 On top of all of these features, Scala runs on JVM and it can use existing Java libraries for all the important functions.
 Programmers can use all the standard Java libraries in Scala.
 Moreover, Scala and Java share a syntactic similarity, which makes it easier to use or import any Java resource easily.

 If you are planning to learn Scala, here are some of the best books to start with Scala programming.

 Scala for the Impatient keeps you on a fast track and you can get started with the basic syntax, unique idioms, and helps understand the interpreter used in Scala.
 This book also explains the best features of functional and object-oriented programming.

 It is designed for experienced programmers and it can help them get started with the mainstream development.
 If you are not sure about the use of Scala, this book will explain some of the important characteristics which make it a quintessential book for Scala programming.